Tending the Fire

 The Deepening Retreat reveals how to maintain one’s self in an anxious system, and offers tools for healthy leadership.
 Participants share case studies from their ministry settings.

-Silver Lake Conference Center, Sharon, CT
+Online or at Silver Lake Conference Center, Sharon, CT

 The Sending Retreat emphasizes managing sabotage and creating collegial support.
 Participants share case studies and focus on their call and vision for ministry.